 More Shared Reading Resources

-Looking for more shared reading resources?
-To view my Kindergarten, first grade, or second grade shared reading units (that are brand new!!), click HERE.
+Or do you need done-for-you shared reading lessons to teach?
+To view my Kindergarten, first grade, or second grade shared reading units, click HERE.

 Fountas, I., & Pinnell, G. S. (2016).
 The Fountas and Pinnell Literacy Continuum: Expanded Edition.
 Portsmouth, NH: Heinemann.